hashicorp/consul/website/source/docs/guides/windows-guide.html.md

             PID                : 8008
             FLAGS              :
      ```
-If you followed the steps above, congratulations, you have successful made Consul
-run as a service on Windows.

 The service automatically starts up during/after boot, so you don't need to
 launch Consul from the command-line again.